 To celebrate a quarter century of SHARP successes, the Board and Executive Council of the Society have established an annual research fellowship.
 Designed to enhance SHARP’s global scope as an academic society, the fellowship provides support for research anywhere in the world.
 The grants are for up to US$3000 and can be used for travel, accommodation and direct research costs, such as photography.
 Full details and a link to our online application form are available here.
-Applications open in early September and close 1 December each year.
+Applications open in early September and close 3 December in 2021.
 Please note that only SHARP members are eligible for this award.

 Winners of SHARP’s 25th Anniversary Research Fellowship

 2021 – Dipanjan Maitra, of the State University of New York at Buffalo (USA)